Case-Shiller Home Price Index For Chicago Metro Area

 The IAR tracks monthly units sold for the Chicago Primary Metropolitan Statistical Area (PMSA), which includes a broad area of Chicago and its suburbs.
 Units sold can be a leading indicator of the direction of housing prices.
 The graph below shows single family homes plus condominiums sold from January 2006 through March 2020, along with a 12 month moving average (to remove seasonality effects).
 In addition, we have flagged all March data points for comparison purposes.

-The graph shows that home sales in the Chicago area have rebounded nicely from the bottom of the real estate market but have really flattened out in the last 6 years and have recently even been on the decline.
+The graph shows that home sales in the Chicago area have rebounded nicely from the bottom of the real estate market but have really flattened out in the last 6 years.

 Chicago Monthly Home Sales

 We have monthly home sales (single family homes plus condos) for the Chicago real estate market back to January 1997, before the housing bubble really started.
 It is current through April 2020, with all the April points flagged in red for easy comparison.
 In order to smooth out the seasonal patterns the graph also displays a rolling 12 month moving average of the data.

 As you can see the Chicago real estate market activity peaked around 2005 before prices peaked in 2006 and really didn’t start recovering until 2012, which was actually the bottom in Chicago home prices.
 In other words, sales activity seems to lead price changes by about one year.
-Recently Chicago home sales have been on the decline.
+Recently Chicago home sales have been on the decline but April sales plunged 21% because of the Coronavirus.

 Also, if you look at that employment graph below you will see that employment actually continued to improve after the peak in both home prices and sales activity.
 Now, employment is starting to approach the 2007/ 2008 peak.